Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 • Telecommunications networks

-• Urban planning and smart city development
+• Urban planning and smart cities

 Recent Technology Updates and Industry Trends

-• AI-powered perception systems that improve pedestrian and obstacle recognition
+• AI-powered perception systems for better recognition

-• Solid-state LiDAR technology, designed to reduce mechanical complexity
+• Solid-state LiDAR reducing mechanical complexity

 Regulations and Policy Frameworks for Autonomous Vehicles